Apr 27, 2020

 Reducing waste and time – Novel approach allows for rapid isotope production for medical diagnostics

-Life Sciences, Chemical Process, Diagnostics/Biomarker
+Life Sciences, Chemical Process, Physical Sciences, Energy and Environment

 - ⁹⁹ᵐTc as one of the most important medical radioisotopes